icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/define.rst

-..
-Defines and enums
+.. defines and enums

 .. include:: /includes/standard.rst

 =================
- Define and enum
+ define and enum
 =================

 The **define** keyword allows you to assign new names to words.
 You can use the define keyword on nearly any word.